Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-09-06-InstanceOf_preview.md

 }
 ```

-In this example, the instanceof operator "matches" the target number to the type
+In this example, the `instanceof` operator "matches" the target number to the type
 test pattern as follows:
-   1. if number is an instance of String, then it is cast to String
+   1. if number is an instance of `Number`, then it is cast to `Number`
-        and assigned to the binding variable s.
+        and assigned to the binding variable `number`.
    2. The binding variable is in scope in the true block of the if statement,
         and not in the false block of the if statement.

 <br>

-##### expression with short circuit && operator
+#### expression with short circuit && operator
 Now we will take an example of a little complex expression short circuit && operator.

 ```java